Mountain Lots After Snowmelt: Grade, Trees, and the First Dry Week

 Walk the lot once snow is off the lawn and before you restart heavy traffic.
 Note low pockets that held ice, channels cut by roof runoff, and berms where plow piles sat.
 Grade that sends water toward the foundation or across a saturated lawn strip will matter more after the first dry week than it did while everything still looked wet.

 Compare south-facing cuts with shaded north sides of the same house.
 Melt often leaves the sunny face firm while the shady side still squishes.
 That split is normal; treating both sides the same with equipment or irrigation is not.
-Properties in Aspen and Snowmass frequently show gravel streaks along drives where grit sat for months—note them before you blame turf programs for pale bands that are really surface wear.
+Properties in Aspen and Snowmass frequently show gravel streaks along drives where grit sat for months.

 Woody plants move water and stored starch before new leaves read as growth from the kitchen window.
 Abrupt drought right after snowmelt can stress canopy that still looks dormant.
 Push a screwdriver into soil at the dripline a few hours after rain or irrigation; resistance like brick in several spots often means roots are not getting the soak you assume spray provides.